HackerSchool/free2p/README.md

 The Landing.jobs team lost count on the amount of times someone got up from their desk space to go to the WC only to find out someone else was occupying the "Brain room" and, therefore, they called in the A-team.
 Sorry, [HackerSchool](http://hackerschool.io) for the win :)

 Final result?
-See for yourself, check what's the [Landing.jobs WC status](http://wc.landing.jobs).
+See for yourself, check the [Landing.jobs' WC status](http://wc.landing.jobs).

 Go ahead and setup your own free2p installation.